 Next, the state of minority mental health needs to change from within the minority community.
 It’s important for individuals to speak out and share their stories so that others can get encouragement and inspiration to seek help.
 There are many organizations like NAMI (National Alliance on Mental Illness) that are starting the conversation on various media platforms.
 This allows individuals to join in on the conversation rather than dealing with the challenge of starting one themselves.

 Finally, mental health professionals and organizations need to change how they serve minority communities.
 They may need to educate themselves on the different challenges that these communities face.
-They may need to bring translators on board to help them communicate with members of the community.
-They may need to bring minorities on their staff to help facilitate the relationships and offer better care.

 The bottom line is that mental health in minority communities has been overlooked for a long time.
 It’s time to change the status quo, and for this change to happen, everyone from the public, individuals, organizations, health care professionals, to legislators need to get involved.
 The first step is to spread awareness, so make sure you get the word out about Minority Mental Health Awareness Month.